-If the property that the tenant is staying in has their own water or electricity meter, they can only be billed for the services that they use.
-If they share a meter with another tenant, or the landlord, they can only be billed for a fair proportion of the services consumed through that meter.
-This is normally the total amount consumed by a meter divided by the number of people or households sharing it.
+If the property that the tenant is staying in has its own water or electricity meter, the tenant can only be billed for the services that she or he uses.
+If they share a meter with another tenant, or

-- What should be in a monthly services statement?
+What should be in a monthly services statement?

 If a property is separately metered for services and the tenant pays a landlord directly, the landlord must provide a monthly statement to the tenant with the following information:

-- The names of the landlord and tenant;

-- Physical address of property;

-- The name, address and telephone number of each service provider; - Previous and current month's meter readings; - Actual consumption for each services and amounts charged per unit of consumption; - · Total payment due; - Date of next meter reading for each service; and - The amount of any arrears.
+- The names of the landlord and tenant; - Physical address of property; - The name, address and telephone number of each service provider; - Previous and current month's meter readings; - Actual consumption for each services and amounts charged per unit of consumption; - Total payment due; - · Date of next meter reading for each service; and - The amount of any arrears.